Twins vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (8-2) will make his 16th start of the season.
+- Bryce Elder (5-1) will take to the mound for the Braves and make his 16th start of the season.

-- He has earned a quality start eight times in 15 starts this season.

-- Strider has two starts in a row of five innings or more.
+- Elder has pitched five or more innings in 15 straight games and will look to extend that streak.

-- He has finished three appearances without allowing an earned run in 15 chances this season.
+- In 15 appearances this season, he has finished five without allowing an earned run.

 |Opponent